autodiff/autodiff/docs/website/about.md

 and want to contribute, you are most welcome to join us in its development.
 And if you dislike it, please let us know how we can improve!

-You can contact us using our [Gitter Community Channel][gitter] or by creating a new [GitHub Discussion][discussion].
+You can contact us using [GitHub Discussion][discussion].
 If you would like to report a bug, then please create a new [GitHub Issue][issues].

 ## License

 MIT License

-Copyright (c) 2018–2021 Allan Leal
+Copyright © 2018–2024 Allan Leal

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal